Winter photos of Tromso recall icicles cascading down from buildings and frost bitten sculptures in Norway during winter.

 This photo was taken on a tripod after I set it to self-timer.
 The result is priceless!
 If this isn’t incentive enough to brave the cold during winter in Tromso, Norway I don’t know what would be.

-15. In Memory Of Those Lost
+15. Memory Of Those Lost to the Arctic Sea

 The residents of Tromso know the perils of the sea all too well.
 Many northern Norwegians have lost loved ones to seafaring activities, whether as seal or whale hunters, fishers, or explorers over the years.